 Putter Fitting

-Putter fitting matches length, lie angle, loft, and head style (toe-hang versus face-balanced) to a golfer's actual stroke path, using a putting-specific launch monitor rather than the general club fitting most golfers already get.
+Putter fitting matches length, lie angle, loft, and head style (toe-hang versus face-balanced) to a golfer's actual stroke path.
+This uses a putting-specific launch monitor rather than the general club fitting most golfers already get.

-Putter fitting is a specialized process, distinct from full-swing club fitting, that matches a putter's length, lie angle, loft, and head balance style (face-balanced or toe-hang) to a golfer's existing stroke path and setup, using putting-specific measurement tools — most commonly a stroke-tracking device that measures face angle, path, and impact location across many putts.
+Putter fitting is a specialized process, distinct from full-swing club fitting, that matches a putter's length, lie angle, loft, and head balance style (face-balanced or toe-hang) to a golfer's existing stroke path and setup.
+This uses putting-specific measurement tools.
+This means most commonly a stroke-tracking device that measures face angle, path, and impact location across many putts.
 Because the putting stroke is a much smaller, lower-speed motion than a full swing, small setup mismatches have an outsized relative effect on start line and distance control.

-The most commonly overlooked putter fitting variable is length combined with lie angle: a putter that is too long or too upright for a golfer's natural posture forces the toe up off the ground at address, effectively opening the face; a putter too short or too flat forces a hunched posture and can close the face.
+The most commonly overlooked putter fitting variable is length combined with lie angle.
+This means a putter that is too long or too upright for a golfer's natural posture forces the toe up off the ground at address, effectively opening the face.
+A putter too short or too flat forces a hunched posture and can close the face.
 Both mismatches change the putter's effective loft and face angle at address without the golfer necessarily realizing the putter itself is contributing to a chronic push or pull pattern on the greens.

-Putter head balance — whether a putter is face-balanced (suited to a straighter-back-and-through stroke) or toe-hang (suited to a stroke with more natural arc) — is the other major fitting variable, and mismatching balance style to actual stroke path is a common reason a golfer struggles with face control despite a technically sound stroke.
+Putter head balance.
+This means whether a putter is face-balanced (suited to a straighter-back-and-through stroke) or toe-hang (suited to a stroke with more natural arc).
+This means is the other major fitting variable, and mismatching balance style to actual stroke path is a common reason a golfer struggles with face control despite a technically sound stroke.
 A proper putter fitting session measures actual stroke path and face rotation pattern with a launch monitor or stroke-tracking device, then matches head style, length, and lie to those measured tendencies, rather than choosing a putter based on look or feel alone.

 Example